The Rising Demand for DBAs

 A recent report from EFMD Global found that DBAs are on a growth trajectory, with 86 per cent of institutions offering the qualification expecting an increase in enrolments in the near future.
 Career advancement and reputation are key growth factors for those seeking to study the qualification.
 The main driving motivations are the transformation of careers (cited by 81 per cent of respondents), the ambition to achieve the recognition of ‘Doctor’ (cited by 76 per cent) and the need for research with managerial impact (71 per cent).

-Business as an international language
+Business as an International Language

 The proliferation of DBA education globally is a relatively recent phenomenon, with many programmes established in the last decade.
 This trend is not confined to a specific geographic location – the aforementioned Global DBA Survey from Compass indicates that 42 per cent of programmes are based in Europe, 28 per cent in North America and 22 per cent in Asia.
 DBAs are demonstrating their ability to impart business knowledge that transcends borders.